kylemcdonald/FaceTracker/readme.md

 These instructions are for compiling the code on OS X only.
 Compilation on other Unix-type architectures should be similar.

-a.
-Download the latest version of OpenCV-2.0:
+1. Download the latest version of OpenCV-2.0:
    > svn co https://code.ros.org/svn/opencv/trunk/opencv
-b.
-Follow the installation instructions for OpenCV from: http://opencv.willowgarage.com/wiki/Mac_OS_X_OpenCV_Port Compile and install OpenCV to OPENCV_DIR (i.e some arbitrary local directory).
+2. Follow the installation instructions for OpenCV from: http://opencv.willowgarage.com/wiki/Mac_OS_X_OpenCV_Port Compile and install OpenCV to OPENCV_DIR (i.e some arbitrary local directory).
-c.
-Uncompress the FaceTracker code:
+3. Uncompress the FaceTracker code:
    > tar xzvf FaceTracker.tar.gz
    This will uncompress a number of subdirectories within the root directory:
    - src (contains all source code)
    - model (contains a pre-trained tracking model)
    - bin (will contain the executable after building)
-d.
-In the Makefile located in the root directory of the FaceTracker code, change the OPECV_PATH variable to the directory where OpenCV was installed (note: default installation directory is /usr/local ).
+4. In the Makefile located in the root directory of the FaceTracker code, change the OPECV_PATH variable to the directory where OpenCV was installed (note: default installation directory is /usr/local ).
-e.
-Build the system:
+5. Build the system:
    > make
-f.
-The executable `face_tracker' can be found in the `bin' subdirectory.
+6. The executable `face_tracker' can be found in the `bin' subdirectory.

-## `face_tracker' Usage
+## Usage

 ````
 Usage: face_tracker [options]